bikram-agarwal/AWWsome-Toolkit/windows/start_menu_manager.md

 # 📂 Start Menu Manager

-## 😤 The Problem

-Tired of every app and their mama randomly dumping shortcuts all over your Start Menu?
-One app creates a shortcut directly in the parent of Programs folder.
-Another decides it needs its own dedicated folder for a single shortcut.
-That utility you installed?
-It bypassed the Programs folder entirely and planted itself at the top level.
-You spend 20 minutes organizing everything into neat folders, feeling productive... only to have it turn into chaos again after a few weeks of installing updates and new software.

-**Sound familiar?**

-## 💡 The Solution

 A dual-mode PowerShell script that automates Windows Start Menu organization.

+**😤 The Problem**

+Tired of every app randomly dumping shortcuts all over your Start Menu?
+One installer creates a shortcut directly in the root.
+Another creates a dedicated folder for a single shortcut.
+That utility you installed bypasses the Programs folder entirely.
+You spend 20 minutes organizing everything into neat folders... only to have it descend into chaos again after a few weeks of updates and new installations.
+Sound familiar?

+**💡 The Solution**

+This script solves that problem permanently.
 Set up your ideal folder structure once, and let the script maintain it automatically.
 Every shortcut knows its place, and new installations get quarantined for review instead of cluttering your organized menu.

 ## ✨ Features

+### Core Functionality
+- **Three Operating Modes**:
+  - **READ** - Display your current config structure without making changes
-- **Two Operating Modes**: Backup current Start Menu structure OR restore the Start Menu to a previously saved structure.
+  - **SAVE** - Backup current Start Menu structure to a JSON config file
+  - **ENFORCE** - Restore the Start Menu to match your saved structure
-- **Smart Normalization**: Handles app version updates gracefully (e.g., `Chrome 120.lnk` → `Chrome 121.lnk` automatically matches)
+- **Smart Normalization**: Handles app version updates gracefully (e.g., `Chrome v120 (64-bit).lnk` → `Chrome v121.lnk` automatically matches)
-- **Architecture Variant Detection**: Intelligently manages duplicate variants like "ODBC (32-bit)" and "ODBC (64-bit)"
+- **Architecture Variant Detection**: Intelligently manages different variants like "ODBC (32-bit)" and "ODBC (64-bit)" as separate entries
+- **Duplicate Management**: Automatically detects and removes duplicate shortcuts, keeping the one in the correct location
+- **Quarantine System**: Moves unrecognized shortcuts to `Programs\Unsorted` with automatic numbering for duplicates

+### Performance & Usability
+- **Parallel Processing**: PowerShell 7+ automatically uses multi-threading for 2-3x faster scanning on systems with 100+ shortcuts
-- **Dry-Run Mode**: Preview changes before applying them (enabled by default for manual runs)
+- **Dry-Run Mode**: Preview all changes before applying them (enabled by default for manual runs)
-- **Automated Scheduling**: Run daily via Windows Task Scheduler to maintain organization
+- **Interactive Menu**: User-friendly menu system for selecting modes
 - **Comprehensive Logging**: All actions logged with timestamps and detailed information
-- **Quarantine Unknown Shortcuts**: Automatically moves unrecognized shortcuts to "Unsorted" folder

-## 🔮 How It Works

-### 💾 SAVE Mode
-1. Scans your entire Start Menu structure
-2. Groups shortcuts by their current folders
-3. Generates a JSON configuration file with alphabetically sorted folders and shortcuts
-4. Outputs: `StartMenuConfig.json`
+- **Auto-Elevation**: Automatically requests admin privileges when needed

-### 🛡️ ENFORCE Mode
+### Automation
-1. Reads the configuration file
-2. Scans all current Start Menu shortcuts
-3. Compares current locations with expected locations
-4. In **manual mode**: Shows preview and asks for confirmation
-5. In **automated mode**: Executes changes immediately
-6. Moves misplaced shortcuts to correct folders
-7. Quarantines unknown shortcuts to "Programs\Unsorted"
+- **Scheduled Task Support**: Run daily via Windows Task Scheduler to maintain organization
+- **Automated Mode**: Non-interactive execution for scheduled tasks with `-Auto` flag

 ## 🔬 Technical Details: Start Menu Locations